sureshkumarnagarajanmca/sails-grunt-task-db-migrate/README.md

- npm i -S sails-grunt-task-db-migrate

- grunt db:migrate:create --name=create_guests_schema

- grunt db:migrate:up

- grunt db:migrate:down --count=150

 You need to setup `config/migrations.js` to name the connection which you will use to run migrations.

 ```JavaScript